-The resultant art of Aikido was revealed to the public in 1946 and become one of the fastest growing martial arts to date.
-O-Sensei's Aikido is based not only upon Taijutsu (body arts) but also the use of weapons, namely the Aiki Ken (wooden sword) and Aiki Jo (wooden quarter staff).
+The resultant art of Aikido was revealed to the public in 1946 and become one of the fastest-growing martial arts to date.
+O-Sensei's Aikido is based not only upon Taijutsu (body arts) but also on the use of weapons, namely the Aiki Ken (wooden sword) and Aiki Jo (wooden quarter staff).

 Morihiro Saito Sensei

 Morihiro Saito Sensei 9th Dan began studying under O-Sensei in 1946.
 His shift work on the Japanese railways enabled Saito Sensei, who also lived in Iwama, to learn O-Sensei's Aikido first hand and allowed him the privilege of having only one teacher, the founder of Aikido.

 Saito Sensei's loyalty and devotion (he also cared for the Founder and his wife) was repaid by O-Sensei with the gift of a plot of land next to the Iwama dojo and by O-Sensei bequeathing him the Aiki weapons' legacy.
 Under the supervision of O-Sensei, Saito Sensei organised the teachings of Aikido into a more structured format.